Meghana024/Text_summarizer/README.md

 ### 5. Model Evaluation

-- **Test Set Evaluation:** The model's performance is assessed using evaluation metrics like ROUGE.
+- **Test Set Evaluation:** The model's performance is assessed using evaluation metrics.
 - **Prediction Comparison:** Generated summaries are compared with reference summaries.

 ### 6. Making Predictions